 Got ground beef?
 Put it to good use in these easy Stovetop Sloppy Joes!
+They make a big batch so they’re great for parties, families that want leftovers, or freezing for future meals.

 Simple is always better